QuantumKraken/Snake-Eternal/README.md

 The AdaFruit_GFX_Library and the Adafruit_ST7735_and_ST7789_Library were modified to work with the Tiva C, and the spiE-TIVAC-SPI library is no longer available from its original location.
 (Credit to AdaFruit for the AdaFruit_GFX_Library and AdaFruit_GFX_Library AdaFruit_GFX_Library libraries; and to https://github.com/Paul47 for spiE-TIVAC-SPI)

 #### Installing the Program
+To install the program, download [source/SnakeGame_Beta_0.07_4-16-2020.ino](source/SnakeGame_Beta_0.07_4-16-2020.ino) and open it with Energia.
+Connect the Tiva C via USB to your computer.
+Once connected, go to:
+tools -> Port
+and select the port your microcontroller is plugged into.
+Then click "upload".
+Some troubleshooting may be required.

+The source code from Visual Studio can be found in source. [source/](source)

 # License
 Copyright 2020 Zachariah Weber, Alixander Richards-Thompson, Clayton Walhstrom